June 16, 2021

 Remember, life's too short.
 Generally, there's nothing that can crop up after work hours that can't be sorted the following day.
 The best way to avoid burnout is to not bring your work home with you, and when it can be helped, finish tasks only when you are at work.

 Recuperation and recharging your batteries is incredibly important for your well-being.
 If you find yourself getting overwhelmed or burnout, take an hour out.
 Go for a walk or curl up under the duvet with your favourite TV show.
+Look after your body too with good food and regular exercise.
+You may want to consider supplements to boost your digestive health and increase energy levels, thus promoting wellness from head to toe.
 Burning out is a tell-tale sign from your psyche that you have had enough.
 There's no point in trying to power through it as often it can make it worse and lead to things such as long-term anxiety, depression and nervous breakdowns.
 When being faced with an issue, a good way of getting to grips with it is practising the 'so what' method.
 This is an exercise where you describe the worst-case scenario for the problem you are facing.
 See this example:

 "I've had to cancel my important meetings this afternoon, as my child isn't feeling good."